byu-cs-236-f25/homework-1-sets-ericmercer/README.md

 pip3 install --editable ".[dev]"
 ```

 The file `pyproject.toml` is used when we run the `install` command.
-Let's look at one part of the file.
+Let's look at one part of `pyproject.toml`.
 ```python
 [project.optional-dependencies]
 dev = [